yyyar/gobetween/README.md

   * **Weight** - select backend from pool based relative weights of backends
   * **Roundrobin** - simple elect backend from pool in circular order
   * **Iphash** - route client to the same backend based on client ip hash
+  * **Iphash1** - same as iphash but backend removal consistent (clients remain connecting to the same backend, even if some other backends down)
   * **Leastconn** - select backend with least active connections
   * **Leastbandwidth** -  backends with least bandwidth